ChildMindInstitute/mindlogger-backend/docs/plugins.rst

-You can also use the API to download the file based on the hash returned by the previous endpoint, with an endpoint ``/api/v1/file/hashsum/sha512/<file sha512 hash>/download``, where the sha512 hash comes from the specific file in Girder.
+You can also use the API to download the file based on the hash returned by the previous endpoint, with an endpoint ``/api/v1/file/hashsum/sha512/<file sha512 hash>/download``, where the sha512 hash comes from the specific file in girderformindlogger.